Fredmjr/BookApp/README.md

 - Docker
 - And more

 > **Note**: Application is still in development.
-As such before use, be notified that it has a couple of errors and disconnected functionable code.
+As such before use, be notified that it has a multiple errors and disconnected functionable code.